semaphoreci/docs/docs/reference/semaphore-changelog.md

   you see in the UI.
 - Slack notifications can be [filtered by pipeline result](https://docs.semaphoreci.com/essentials/slack-notifications/#filtering-by-pipeline-result).
 - [macOS Mojave](https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-11-image/)
-  image introduced, with iOS/macOS support
+  image introduced, with iOS/macOS support in
   [closed beta](https://semaphoreci.com/product/ios).
 - Syntax highlighting in docs.

 ### Week of Feb 11, 2019

-- New feature: Add project from UI.
-The much-loved feature of Semaphore Classic is now available in Semaphore 2.0 as well.
+- New feature: Add Project from the UI.
+This beloved feature of Semaphore Classic is now available in Semaphore 2.0!
 Using the command-line interface remains an option, of course.
 - Platform:
     - Added new APT mirrors for faster apt-get installations in the Ubuntu1804 image.